revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 We can examine the log files in the program [**Tracer**](http://beast.community/tracer).
 Once you open this program, you can open the log files using the "File > Import Tracer File" option, navigate to the directory in which you ran the analysis (*RB\_FBDRMatrix\_Tutorial*) and select the relevant log file (*e.g.,* *model1.log*).
-Or you can simply drag and drop the files into the "Trace Files" (the empty white box on the upper left of the program).
+Or you can simply drag and drop the files into "Trace Files" (the empty white box on the upper left of the program).
 Take a look at the output obtained for model 1.

 {% figure fig_tracer1 %}